MohammedYasserr/sangerTask/README.md

 # sangerTask
 Software Engineer Sanger Task

 This Project is meant to perform analysis and manipulate Compressed FASTQ format files using python scripts that can run on unix and linux operating systems.
+It enbales the user to operate on compressed fastq files (ex: test.fastq.gz) and get how many sequences (reads) on the file plus how many bases(nucleotides) in the file.
+It's compatible with Windows/Linux/Unix/macOs operating systems.
+Dockerized and the image can be pulled by hitting the following command ``` docker pull 2981998/fastq-python:latest ```

 # Dependencies and requirements :